prasadmagdum/VaultAcces_Manager_Project_Using_Core_Java/README.md

 VaultAccess Manager Project (Core Java)

-VaultAccess Manager is a Core Java application designed to securely manage and control access to confidential information.
+It is a Core Java application designed to securely manage and control access to confidential information.
 It provides a command-line interface for storing, retrieving, updating, and deleting sensitive data while ensuring secure user authentication.
  Features
  User Registration – Users can register by providing details such as ID, Name, Age, and Email.
 The system auto-generates a unique username and a secure password.
  Secure Login – Users can log in using their username and password.
 Credentials are verified for authentication.